 We have many different options to manage your pain.
-Of course we offer both narcotic and non-narcotic pain medications.
-But other options exist, such as e-stim, ultrasound, biofreeze, diothermy, hot and cold packs, therapeutic massages and more.
+Of course, we offer both narcotic and non-narcotic pain medications.
+But other options exist, such as e-stim, ultrasound, biofreeze, diathermy, hot and cold packs, therapeutic massages, and more.
 Together, we will find the right solution for you.

 Your pain can vary based on the amount of activity you do and the amount of therapy you receive.
-Many patients with arthritis will tell you some days are worse than others based on the weather.
-Many variables can affect your pain which is why we individualize your treatment plan to minimize your pain and optimize your progress.
+Many patients with arthritis will tell say some days are worse than others based on the weather.
+Several variables can affect your pain, which is why we tailor treatment plans to the individual to minimize pain and optimize progress.

 What is palliative care and when is it appropriate?

-The purpose of palliative care is to alleviate pain and stress when the patient is suffering from a progressive and deteriorating disease such as Alzhimer’s Disease, chronic obstructive pulmonary disease (COPD), amyotrophic lateral sclorosis (ALS), Parkinson’s disease, kidney failure or cancer.
-It can be used alone or in combination with other treatments.
+The purpose of palliative care is to alleviate pain and stress when the patient is suffering from a progressive and deteriorating disease, such as Alzheimer’s Disease, chronic obstructive pulmonary disease (COPD), amyotrophic lateral sclerosis (ALS), Parkinson’s disease, kidney failure, or cancer.
+Palliative care can be used alone or in combination with other treatments.

-Palliative care can help relieve suffering, provide much-needed support for the patient and family – physically, emotionally and spiritually.
-Please speak to us if you feel that you – or your family member – is a candidate for palliative care, and we will help guide you.
+Palliative care can help relieve suffering and provide much-needed physical, emotional, and spiritual support for the patient and family.
+Please speak to us if you feel that you or your family member is a candidate for palliative care, and we will help guide you